CopernicaMarketingSoftware/Documentation/Mailerq/rabbitmq-install.md

 # Setting up RabbitMQ

-MailerQ heavily depends on RabbitMQ for all its queueing.
-You therefore need a running RabbitMQ instance (or better: a cluster of instances) before you can start MailerQ.
-We do not intend to write a full installation guide for RabbitMQ here (you better check the [www.rabbitmq.com](https://www.rabbitmq.com) website for that), but we do have some tips, tricks and recommendations.
+MailerQ depends on RabbitMQ for all its queueing.
+This means you will need a running RabbitmQ instance or cluster of instances before you can start MailerQ.
+We do not intend to write a full installation guide for RabbitMQ here, on the [www.rabbitmq.com](https://www.rabbitmq.com) website you will find any information you  need about RabbitmQ.
+However, we do have some tips, tricks and recommendations for setting up RabbitMQ with MailerQ.

 ## Make sure you use the right RabbitMQ version